 TOM is a program that aims to modernize the market and make it easier to do business in and with the London market.
 A big part of the program is the Placing Platform Ltd. (PPL), which aims by 2019 to have 100 percent of risks entering the market placed electronically through the platform.

-A big impetus to the modernization program happened in March when Lloyd’s CEO Inga Beale decided to mandate PPL’s implementation earlier this year.
+A big impetus to the modernization program happened in March when Lloyd’s CEO Inga Beale decided to mandate PPL’s implementation.
 It’s made all the difference to the momentum, affirmed Hank Watkins, president of Lloyd’s North America.

 “Absent a mandate, we would never get everybody on board.
 But it was mandated and those market participants who ultimately don’t comply with it will be fined,” he said.